 The dentist at your Aspen Dental practice will make sure you’re comfortable before, during, and after your extraction procedure.
 This includes walking you through every step of the tooth extraction, as well as the use of local anesthetics.

 Feeling uneasy about your tooth extraction?
 Be sure to talk to your dentist about how you’re feeling so that they can help.
 In addition, here are helpful tips on overcoming dental anxiety.

-According to the American Dental Association:
+According to the American Dental Association

 Your dentist may place a gauze pack on the extraction site to limit bleeding.
 This will also help a blood clot to form, which is necessary for normal healing.
 This gauze pack should be left in place for 30 to 45 minutes after you leave the dentist’s office.

 - Fold a piece of clean gauze into a pad thick enough to bite on.
 Dampen the pad with clean, warm water and place it directly on the extraction site.

 - Apply pressure by closing your teeth firmly over the pad.
 Maintain this pressure for about 30 minutes.
 If the pad becomes soaked with blood, replace it with a clean one.

 - Do not suck on the extraction site or disturb it with your tongue.